amitxv/PC-Tuning/docs/post-install.md

 ## Configuring Applications

-Install any programs and configure your real-time applications to prepare us for the steps below.
+- Install any programs and configure your real-time applications to prepare us for the final steps

+- If applicable, favor portable editions of programs as installers tend to leave bloatware behind even after uninstalling them

 ### NVIDIA Reflex